-It has always seemed strange that football in financial terms, the most professional of sports is perhaps the least professional in terms of the approach of individual players to training and other aspects of preparation.
-Football clubs, as employers and investors in the players, have also been slow to take advantage of the opportunities to maximise the return on their expenditure.
-Nutrition has generally been low on the priority list, if it has featured at all.
+It has always seemed strange that football, in financial terms, the most professional of sports, is perhaps the least professional in terms of the approach of individual players to training and other aspects of preparation.
+As employers and investors in the players, football clubs have also been slow to take advantage of the opportunities to maximise the return on their expenditure.
+If it has been featured, Nutrition has generally been low on the priority list.

-Every club expects the players to train, but it hardly seems worthwhile insisting on this if the opportunities offered by good nutrition are neglected.
-One of the key areas where nutrition can have a direct impact on performance is in the area of hydration.
-There is good evidence that players who become dehydrated are more susceptible to the negative effects of fatigue, including loss of performance and increased risk of injury.
-There is also growing evidence that excessive sweat losses, especially high salt losses, can be a factor in some of the muscle cramps that affect players in training and competition.
+Every club expects the players to train, but it hardly seems worthwhile insisting on this if the opportunities offered by proper nutrition are neglected.
+One of the critical areas where nutrition can directly impact performance is in the field of hydration.
+There is good evidence that players who become dehydrated are more susceptible to the adverse effects of fatigue, including loss of performance and increased risk of injury.
+There is also growing evidence that excessive sweat and exceptionally high salt losses can be a factor in some of the muscle cramps that affect players in training and competition.

-Recently, however, a number of clubs have recognised that hydration is important and that no single strategy suits all players in all environments.
+Recently, however, several clubs have recognised that hydration is essential and that no single strategy suits all players in all environments.
 This has led to an assessment of individual needs so that a personal drinking strategy can be put in place.
-This practice appears to have gained ground in American football, where pre-season training typically takes place in extreme heat and involves two sessions per day.
-In recent years, a number of high-profile fatalities, including that of Korey Stringer in the NFL, have raised the awareness of what can happen when things go seriously wrong.
+This practice appears to have gained ground in American football, where pre-season training typically takes place in the extreme heat and involves two daily sessions.
+In recent years, several high-profile fatalities, including that of Korey Stringer in the NFL, have raised awareness of what can happen when things go seriously wrong.
 Several of the top English football clubs now have monitoring strategies in place.

-At its simplest level, weighing of players before and after training gives an indication of their level of dehydration and risk of heat illness.
-This takes account of both the amount of sweat lost and the amount of fluid drunk and gives the net balance.
-There will be a small amount of weight loss due to the fuels used to produce energy (mostly carbohydrate, with a bit of fat), but this amount is relatively small.
+At its simplest level, weighing players before and after training indicates their level of dehydration and risk of heat illness.
+It accounts for the amount of sweat lost and the amount of fluid drunk and gives the net balance.
+There will be a small amount of weight loss due to the fuels used to produce energy (primarily carbohydrates, with a bit of fat), but this amount is relatively small.
 There will also be water loss from the lungs and loss through the skin.
-Broadly speaking, a weight loss of 1kg represents a net loss of 1L of body fluid.
+A weight loss of 1kg represents a net loss of 1L of body fluid.

-All of this is easy to do, and all it requires is a set of kitchen scales to weigh the drinks bottles, a reliable set of scales to weigh the players, and a bit of organisation.
+All this is easy to do, and all it requires is a set of kitchen scales to weigh the drinks bottles, a reliable set of scales to weigh the players, and a bit of organisation.
 The cost is effectively nil -just a bit of time and effort on the part of one of the backroom staff.
-There is one more measure that can be usefully added, but this needs rather more specialised apparatus and is thus likely to be the preserve of the top clubs only: the measurement of salt losses in sweat.
+One more measure can be usefully added, but this needs a somewhat more specialised apparatus and is thus likely to be the preserve of the top clubs only: the measurement of salt losses in sweat.

 Identifying salty sweaters

 There are many ways to measure salt losses in sweat.
-The one that is most convenient in practice is to use gauze swabs covered with an adhesive plastic film: typically, four are applied at different sites before exercise begins and left in place for an hour or so.
-After they are removed, the amount of sweat and the amount of salt in the patch can be measured, allowing the 'salty sweaters' to be identified.
+The most convenient practice is to use gauze swabs covered with an adhesive plastic film: typically, four are applied at different sites before exercise begins and left in place for an hour or so.
+After they are removed, the amount of sweat and salt in the patch can be measured, allowing the 'salty sweaters' to be identified.

-We have made these measurements on the first team squads at a number of Europe's top teams, typically testing about 20-30 players at each club.
-They results have been consistent between clubs when the training sessions have been similar, but the variability between individual players has been striking.
+We have made these measurements on the first team squads at several of Europe's top teams, typically testing about 20-30 players at each club.
+The results have been consistent between clubs when the training sessions have been similar, but the variability between individual players has been striking.
 Key findings in a typical 90-minute training session are as follows:

 These findings may appear simplistic and predictable - apart from the last one, which is not intuitively obvious - but they give the training staff of a club that is serious about maximising its human assets a chance to prescribe fluid according to the player's needs.
 The aim should be not to drink too much, as some players do, but to drink enough to limit weight loss to no more than 1-2% of the pre-exercise weight.

-There is also a suspicion - and I should stress it is no more than a suspicion at present - that players with a very high sweat salt content are more prone to cramp and that this risk can be reduced by salt supplements.
+There is also a suspicion - and I should stress it is no more than a doubt - that players with a very high sweat salt content are more prone to cramps, and salt supplements can reduce this risk.